giuliandenicola1/advancedAutoclicker/README.md

 An advanced, modular desktop autoclicker that can monitor multiple screen positions and only click when user‑defined condition sets (ALL or ANY logic) are satisfied.
 Supports complex condition groups, color / pixel / area checks, delayed start, and real‑time monitoring with logs.

-> Attribution: This codebase (application logic, UI structure, build scripts, and packaging configuration) was fully authored with the assistance of AI.
+> Attribution: This codebase (application logic, UI structure, build scripts, and packaging configuration) was fully written by AI.

 ## Key Features
 - Multiple independent click conditions (color match, position, area, etc.)